luisdev92/Lob-Internship/README.md

-# Updated Code Challenge for Viewing
-# Luis Santander

 # Intern Interviews
 ## Directions
-- Please duplicate this respository as a private repo in your own GitHub account.
+- Please *duplicate* (not fork) this respository as a private repo in your own GitHub account.
 - Write your profile page (see details under [Profile Page](#profile-page))
 - Author your code (see details under [Code Challenge](#code-challenge))
 - Submit a pull request to your repo's `main` branch with your changes.
 - On github, please add [Nina Hwang](https://github.com/nihwang), [Alex Strachan](https://github.com/metalsheep/), [Roman Kofman](https://github.com/rkofman-lob), and [Sasha Ashpis](https://github.com/sasha-ashpis) to have write permissions.
-- Tag [Nina Hwang](https://github.com/nihwang), [Alex Strachan](https://github.com/metalsheep/), [Roman Kofman](https://github.com/rkofman-lob), and [Sasha Ashpis](https://github.com/sasha-ashpis), as reviewers on your PR.
 - Provide a link to your created PR when submitting your application

 ## Profile Page